Exeter-Diabetes/CPRD-Codelists/readme.md

     * If time between diagnosis date and start of insulin treatment is not available (i.e. diagnosis date < start of registration):
       * If diagnosed <35 years and not currently taking a non-insulin glucose lowering medication (no prescription for a non-insulin glucose lowering medication within 6 months of end of records (earliest of death/deregistration/last collection date from Practice)), Type 1, otherwise Type 2

 Since diabetes type is used to inform whether diabetes medcodes in year of birth should be excluded or not (see above 'Defining the diagnosis date of diabetes'), this can create a circular problem in those with no Type 1 or Type 2-specific codes, where someone is classified as Type 1 if diabetes medcodes in year of birth are included, and Type 2 if diabetes medcodes in year of birth are excluded (or vice versa, if time to insulin from diagnosis is affected).
-These people are classed as 'unclassified', and need further investigation to establish diabetes type and date/age of diagnosis.
+These people are classed as 'unclassified', and need further investigation to establish diabetes type and date/age of diagnosis (we have excluded from our general Type 1/Type 2 cohort).

 See our paper https://linkinghub.elsevier.com/retrieve/pii/S0895-4356(22)00272-4 for how this compares to other methods for classifying Type 1 and Type 2 diabetes.